ocaml/ocaml.org/data/planet-local-blogs/building-the-ocaml-gpt-library.md

 - `dune` (build system)
 - `uuidm` (library for UUID manipulation)
 - `checkseum` (library for checksum calculations)
-- `ocaml-cstruct` (library for working with C-like structures)
+- `OCaml-cstruct` (library for working with C-like structures)
 - `cmdliner` (librrary for )

 ## Breaking down the Modules
-If you read the `GPT` specification on the Wikipedia article, you will notice that the GPT header has a certain format to be followed.
+If you read the `GPT` specification in the Wikipedia article, you will notice that the GPT header has a certain format to be followed.
 #### GPT header format
-Below is snippet from the wikipedia article detailing the different components that make up the GPT header along with the various offsets, lengths and content.
+Below is a snippet from the Wikipedia article detailing the different components that make up the GPT header along with the various offsets, lengths and content.
 ```
 |   Offset  	|  Length  	|                                                                 Contents                                                                	|
 |:---------:	|:--------:	|:---------------------------------------------------------------------------------------------------------------------------------------:	|